LukaDeka/Personal-Website/content/blog/setting-up-seafile-on-nixos.md

 +++
+title = "Setting up Seafile on NixOS" description = "Here I talk about setting up Seafile, a high-performance file server, on NixOS declaratively.
+This blog post is provided as a manual." date = 2024-12-03 updated = 2025-08-21

+[extra]
-title = "Setting up Seafile on NixOS" description = "After I decided I wanted to set up Seafile, a file server, I found little documentation for NixOS.
-After experimenting with the options, and asking the maintainer for help, I finally got a working configuration, and decided to write a wiki entry as well to help future NixOS newcomers." date = 2024-12-03
+long_description = "After I decided I wanted to set up Seafile, a file server, I found little documentation for NixOS.
+After experimenting with the options, and asking the maintainer for help, I finally got a working configuration, and decided to write a wiki entry as well to help future NixOS newcomers."
 +++

-# Preface
+## Preface
 After I decided I wanted to set up Seafile, a file server, I found little documentation for NixOS.